Ishoshot/Ishoshot/README.md

 I am a goal-oriented and result-driven person.

-:sparkles: Periphrastic eloquence proliferate that [@afolorunso](https://twitter.com/afolorunso) posseses characters relating to the characteristics of humankind...
+:sparkles: Periphrastic eloquence proliferate that [I](https://twitter.com/mroluwatobby) posseses characters relating to the characteristics of humankind...
 Well, It Could be true, But just said in a wrong way!
-Bonus view about him: -- Always coding as if the guy who ends up maintaining his code will be a violent psychopath who knows where he lives.--**semi-human, semi-robot, great entreprenuerer and definitely semi-spirit**. :alien:
+Bonus view about myself: -- Always coding as if the guy who ends up maintaining my code will be a violent psychopath who knows where I live.--**semi-human, semi-robot, great entreprenuerer and definitely semi-spirit**. :alien:

 I adore wicked people.
 I'm specifically referring to folks that are passionate about their personal growth. :grin: